 The scene in the second season episode "Jimmy" in which Jimmy's brother, who loves him and has fought with everyone, even his own wife, to allow Jimmy to have a normal life, is forced to break down and agree to have him institutionalized.

-From "Jimmy" is Al's monologue about midway through the episode:
+Al's monologue about midway through the same episode:

-The season three episode "Black on White on Fire," in which Sam manages to talk down his host's older brother only for him to be shot anyway because of a misunderstanding.
+The Season 3 episode "Black on White on Fire," in which Sam manages to talk down his host's older brother only for him to be shot anyway because of a misunderstanding.

 "The Leap Home" two-parter.
 In Part 1, Sam leaps into his younger self to win a championship basketball game.
 However, he desperately wants to change his family's future (prolonging his father's life, stopping his brother Tom from dying in Vietnam and preventing his sister Katie from marrying an abusive drunk).
 Despite his efforts, however, he is forced to realize that there are some things he just can't change.